Frequently Asked Questions

-Here is where you can find answers to the most common questions asked by our visitors!
+Find answers to the most commonly asked questions by our visitors!

 • The average depth is 25 feet with deepest point being over 110 feet

 • The annual draw-down of the lake starts in September at 98% full pond and ends in February at 92% full pond for snow run-off and rains

 Q: Why was Lake Norman created?

 A: Completed in the 1960's, Lake Norman is the largest of 11 reservoirs in the Catawba River built by Duke Power to supply energy to new industries in the growing region.
 It was named for Norman Atwater Cocke, a longtime Duke Power company president.Lake Norman is host to three power stations: Cowans Ford Hydroelectric Station, Marshall Steam Plant - Duke Power's second largest coal-burning plant, and McGuire Nuclear Station.

 Q: Where can you stay directly on the lake?

 A: Our area has several brand-name hotels to meet your needs, while none of our area hotels are directly on the water, they are located along I-77, and most are 5-10 minutes from the water.

 Q: Where can you swim on Lake Norman?